kstenerud/concise-encoding/cte-specification.md

 The year field must be 4 or more digits long (not including the optional dash for era), and the day field must be exactly 3 digits long.

-Use this format if it is undesirable to calculate the Gregorian date representation.
+Use this format if it is undesirable to use the Gregorian date representation.

-##### The Gregorian Calendar

-All dates in YMD format are assumed to use the Gregorian calendar.
-For dates prior to October 15th, 1582, the proplectic Gregorian calendar must used when outputting in this format (whereby the Gregorian calendar system is applied backwards preceeding its introduction).
-Care must be taken due to the 10 days (October 4th - October 14th, 1582) stricken from the calendar in the Gregorian reform.

 #### Time Component